 Participants work side-by-side with MITRE’s diverse team of systems engineering technical experts, applying modern SE methods and principles to direct work and research projects.
 Projects from federal government sponsors include aviation, civil systems, cybersecurity, defense and intelligence, healthcare, homeland security, and the judiciary.

-The UVA Accelerated Master’s Program in Systems Engineering is fully integrated into the MITRE direct work experience.
+The University of Virginia Accelerated Master’s Program in Systems Engineering is fully integrated into the MITRE direct work experience.
 It is designed to enable working professionals to become systems thinkers and problem solvers through a unique blend of formal education integrated with personal work experience.
 With complex challenges, tightening budgets, and rapidly evolving technology, federal agencies need the organic skills necessary to implement creative, cost-effective solutions.
 A MITRE Systems Engineering Fellowship can help fill this need.

 Fellowship Quick Facts

 Who is eligible?
 Federal employees in good standing with excellent performance reviews and an undergraduate college degree are encouraged to apply.
 Sponsoring agencies are invited to identify and nominate eligible employees.

 Who pays for tuition and fellowship costs?
 An applicant’s government employer pays all costs, including employee salary, UVA tuition, and any expenses incurred in relocation and temporary housing for the Fellowship participant.
-We encourage you to work with your agency’s workforce development/education managers to help secure federal funding for participation in the SE Fellowship Program.
+We encourage you to work with your agency’s workforce development/education managers to help secure federal funding for participation in the SE Fellowship program.
 Please contact us at SEFellows@mitre.org to help you through the process or answer any questions.
-Sponsors can also leverage the Office of Personnel Management (OPM) Intergovernmental Personnel Act (IPA) mobility program as a source of funding for an SE fellowship.
-Under the IPA, federal government employees can take temporary assignments between state and local governments, institutions of higher education, and other eligible organizations such as those that operate federally funded research and development centers.
+Sponsors can also leverage the Office of Personnel Management (OPM) Intergovernmental Personnel Act (IPA) mobility program as a source of funding for an SE Fellowship participant.
+Under the IPA, federal government employees can take temporary assignments between state and local governments, institutions of higher education, and other eligible organizations such as those that operate federally funded R&D centers.

 How long is the fellowship program?
 The program is 12 months.